ElenaMasarsky/Pewlett-Hackard-Analysis/README.md

 ## Summary

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 As the "silver tsunami" begins to make an impact there are 72,458 roles will need to be filled.
+And there are only 1,549 employees who are eligible to participate in a mentorship program to help the manager prepare for the upcoming "silver tsunami".
+So, we can assume that there are not enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
+That means that company is likely going to need an extensive hiring process in the upcoming years.